Palm Springs Aerial Tramway: In popular culture

 The tramway has been featured in many films and television programs since its inception.

 In the fall of 1966, two episodes of I Spy were filmed in Palm Springs, one of which included footage of the tramway (Season 2, Episode 1), and the other included a brief discussion of the tramway (Season 2, Episode 8).

 On September 16, 1967, the first episode of the TV show Mannix was broadcast with the tramway as a scene in the show.

 The fourth and final Matt Helm movie, The Wrecking Crew, contained an action scene filmed at the tram station that featured actors Dean Martin, Nancy Kwan, and Sharon Tate.

 On October 2, 1971, an episode of Mission: Impossible (Season 6, Episode 3: "The Tram"), filmed at the tramway, first aired.

 The 1972 Columbo episode "Short Fuse" featured the tramway as the location of the climactic scene at the end of the show where Columbo tricks the murderer into revealing his guilt.

 The 1974 television movie Skyway to Death, shown on the ABC Movie of the Week, had its exterior scenes filmed at the tramway.

+In 1995 the Beverly Hills, 90210 season 5 finale "P.S.
+I Love You" features the tramway as a location where a main character is threatened with being thrown off it.
+It features the base station, the ride up, and parts of the surrounding scenery.

 In the 2010 Life After People episode "Holiday Hell", the dry desert environment allows the tramway to survive for 120 years without maintenance; however, corrosion eventually sets in on the cable and towers, leading it to collapse into Chino Canyon.